yiming676/Hazed-VehicleDataset/README.md

 #Hazed-Vehicle-Datasets

-In this project, I have uploaded two datasets.
-One is the original dataset, which is a niche dataset from India known as VehicleDatasets.
-The other is a hazy dataset, obtained by applying an exponential hazification model to the original dataset to simulate fog conditions.
-Additionally, both compressed packages include YOLO format labels corresponding to each image, covering a total of 21 vehicle categories.
+In this project, I have uploaded a foggy vehicle dataset.
+The original dataset is a niche collection from India, known as VehicleDatasets.
+I have applied an exponential hazification model to this original dataset to introduce fog effects.
+Additionally, the package includes YOLO format annotations corresponding to each image, encompassing a total of 21 vehicle categories.

 List of all categories is provided.